161st Infantry Regiment (United States): Guadalcanal

 The 35th RCT arrived at Guadalcanal on 17 December 1942, followed by the 27th RCT on 1 January 1943, with the 161st RCT arriving on 4 January 1943.
 The 25th Division was assigned to the XIV Corps composed of the 25th, the Americal Division and the 2nd Marine Division.
 Chosen to lead the first offensive actions were the 35th RCT against the Mt.
 Austin area and the 27th RCT against a series of hills called Galloping Horse.
 The 161st was placed in division reserve minus the 1st Battalion, which was attached to the 27th as a reserve.
 (Division personnel strength reports for that period show the 161st Infantry Regiment to be seriously under-strength, being short close to 1300 personnel).
 While in reserve manning defensive positions around the airstrip, named Henderson Airfield, the 161st was also handed the assignment of eliminating a concentration of Japanese troops in what became known as the Matanikau River Pocket.
 The Pocket, estimated to hold 500 enemy troops, was a dense jungle redoubt positioned between a steep hillside and a high cliff over the Matanikau River.
-The heavy undergrowth masked the well-camouflaged Japanese positions, both on the ground and high in the trees, and made dislodging them a slow, grim task.
-The combination, though, of frequent patrols, heavy artillery bombardment, and starvation served to eliminate this strongpoint in the end.
+The heavy undergrowth masked the well-camouflaged Japanese positions, both on the ground and high in the trees, and made dislodging them a slow, grim task; however, the combination of frequent patrols, heavy artillery bombardment, and starvation served to eliminate this strongpoint in the end.
 On 10 January 1943 the offensive was launched and successfully completed by 21 January with the seizure of Galloping Horse by the 27th Infantry and Mount Austin and the Gifu strongpoint by the 35th Infantry.

 The second phase of the Corps offensive was to drive to the Poha River.
 The 161st Infantry was designated to lead the Division attack.
 The 27th Infantry was to conduct a holding attack on Hill 87 to tie down the Japanese units while the 161st flanked the Japanese positions from the southwest.
 However the 27th found that the Japanese had withdrawn, thus negating the 161st flanking attack.
 Because of a feared reinforcement of Japanese forces on Guadalcanal which never came, the 25th Division was ordered to guard the airfields while the 161st Infantry was placed under corps control and ordered to continue the drive north.
 On 6 February two battalions of the 161st reached the Umasani River and then crossed the Tambalego River.
 On 8 February they met light Japanese resistance prior to seizing Doma Cove.
 The next day the 1st Battalion of the 161st linked up with a battalion of the Americal Division at the village of Tenaro effectively ending organized Japanese resistance on Guadalcanal.

 The 25th Division remained on Guadalcanal to defend against any Japanese attempts to recapture the island.
 The 161st along with the rest of the division spent the spring and summer of 1943 training and recuperating.